NavGitGood/Protractor-Cucumber-TypeScript/README.md

 call "N:\Protractor_Cucumber_Typescript\jenkins_job.bat" %py% %p%

-To start jenkins, go to directory where jenkins.war is present and run java -jar jenkins.war To stop jenkins, use url http://localhost:8080/exit in browser
+To start jenkins, go to directory where jenkins.war is present and run java -jar jenkins.war To stop jenkins, use url http://localhost:8080/exit in browser (unsafe) OR Close CMD from where jenkins was started